coppercash/IPromise/README.md

     onFulfilled: nil,
     onRejected: nil,
     onProgress: { (progress) -> Float in
-        return progress // The return value is used to propagate if it is locate in range 0.0...1.0 })
+        println("The return value '\(progress)' is used to propagate, if it is between 0.0...1.0") return progress
+})
 ```